Operation Imprezza.

 News

-On March 14, 2025, ten sixth form students from Combe Pafford School, together with three adults are flying to Western Kenya to visit Imprezza Academy in Busia.
-The students plan to decorate several...
+On March 14, 2025, ten sixth form students from Combe Pafford School, together with flew to Western Kenya to visit Imprezza Academy in Busia.
+After a 9 hour flight and a further 1 hour internal...

 Our key funding need today